Access Rules

 Default action

-If no access rules match, AIDR continues to evaluate prompt rules.
+If no access rules match, AIDR proceeds to evaluate configured prompt rules.

-Learn how you can test access rules in the Policy Testing documentation.
+You can test access rules using Policy Testing.

 Was this article helpful?